-If the light stays on, turn the ignition to LOCK/OFF or if the light comes on, stop as soon as possible and turn the ignition off.
+If the ABS light stays on, turn the ignition off.
+If the light comes on while driving, stop as soon as it is safely possible and turn the ignition off.
 Then start the engine again to reset the system.
-If the light still stays on, or comes on again while driving, the vehicle needs service.
-See your dealer.
-If the regular brake system warning light is not on, the brakes will still work, but the antilock brakes will not work.
-If the regular brake system warning light is also on, the antilock brakes will not work and there is a problem with the regular brakes.
-See Brake System Warning Light ⇒ 114.
+If the ABS light stays on, or comes on again while driving, the vehicle needs service.
+If the regular brake system warning light is not on, the vehicle still has brakes, but not antilock brakes.
+If the regular brake system warning light is also on, the vehicle does not have antilock brakes and there is a problem with the regular brakes.
+See Brake System Warning Light \$\infty\$ 115.